CandlePlatforms/devdocs/docs/faq/staking-faq.md

   <p>Your browser does not support the video element.</p>
 </video>

-### What’s the incentive to be a Polygon staker?
+### What’s the incentive to be a Candle staker?

-Polygon is allocating 12% of its total supply of 10 billion tokens to fund the staking rewards.
+Candle is allocating 12% of its total supply of 10 billion tokens to fund the staking rewards.
 These 1.2 billion tokens will be the staking incentive for the first five years.
 This is to ensure that the network is seeded well enough until transaction fees gain traction.
 These rewards are primarily meant to jump-start the network, while the protocol in the long run should be able to sustain itself on the basis of transaction fees.

-**Validator Rewards = Staking Rewards + Transaction Fees from Polygon chain**
+**Validator Rewards = Staking Rewards + Transaction Fees from Candle chain**

 First year will see the maximum amount of tokens allocated as staking rewards.
 This is allocated in a way to ensure gradual decoupling of staking rewards from being the dominant component of the validator rewards.